-Laser resurfacing is a procedure that uses one of the laser methods to improve skin appearance or to treat slight facial defects by removing layers of skin.
+Laser resurfacing is a procedure that uses laser methods to improve skin appearance or treat slight facial defects by removing layers of skin.

 How can laser resurfacing be performed?

 It is the gentler form of the two.
-It creates heat in the deep layers of your skin, leaving the outer layer not damaged.
+It creates heat in the deep layers of your skin, leaving the outer layer undamaged.

 This type of laser permits quick healing and little downtime.

-It is the harsher treatment, which means more prolonged healing, more potential side effects, and more downtime, but reaches more dramatic results.
+The harsher treatment means more prolonged healing, potential side effects, and downtime, but it reaches more dramatic results.

 There is another type of laser known as Fractional Laser (Fraxel).
 This type of laser damages only a fraction of your skin at a given time.
 This minimally invasive type promotes collagen growth in the skin and leaves behind healthy cells.

-The result is faster healing, lower downtime, and fewer risks compared with traditional lasers.
-Fraxel is available in both nonablative and ablative forms.
+The result is faster healing, lower downtime, and fewer risks than traditional lasers.
+In addition, Fraxel is available in both nonablative and ablative forms.

 What is Fraxel Laser?

-It is a non-invasive laser procedure that pierces deep into the skin to promote new collagen and elastin growth that causes resurfaces the skin by encouraging the growth of new, healthy skin cells from the inside out.
+It is a non-invasive laser procedure that pierces deep into the skin to promote new collagen and elastin growth that causes skin resurfacing by encouraging the growth of new, healthy skin cells from the inside out.

-This treatment aims to smooth wrinkles and scars, hide brown spots, and restores the entire skin tone.
+This treatment aims to smooth wrinkles and scars, hide brown spots, and restore skin tone.

 Because Laser Resurfacing treats only a fraction of tissue at a time, the surrounding tissue remains intact, and as a result, it promotes very rapid healing.